moa-digitalagency/MySindic/replit.md

 ## System Architecture

-MySindic is built as a PWA with a Python Flask backend and an HTML/CSS frontend utilizing Tailwind CSS.
+Shabaka Syndic is built as a PWA with a Python Flask backend and an HTML/CSS frontend utilizing Tailwind CSS.
 PostgreSQL is used for the database, integrated via Replit Database.

 ### Project Structure